 Good question and we're not entirely sure of the answer.
 It was started by "The Poolmaster" Ed Rivet sometime in the mid-1990's and all picks were sent in by email.
 The Poolmaster tallied results by hand and send emails during the rounds to keep everyone updated.

 It evolved over time with the second and third tie-breakers and the option to pick "with or opposite" a competitor to enhance the head-to-head competition.
 Originally only the Top 3 finishers earned money.
-But as the Club grew, more top finishers were added to the money list.
-There were a couple of years without the Big Dance Club - 2001 when the Poolmaster had a baby due in the middle of the tourney and the 2020 Covid disruption.
+But as the Club grew, more top finishers were added to the money list, and finally the Comeback Kid award was added.